tawfik-ops/VacationTimeSys/README.md

 # VacationTimeSys

-The Vacation System concept is featured in the third edition of the Object Oriented Analysis And Design textbook, offering insights into the design and functionality of the system for tracking employee leave, managing time-off requests, and related processes.
+The Vacation System concept is featured in the third edition of the Object-Oriented Analysis and Design textbook, offering insights into the design and functionality of the system for tracking employee leave, managing time-off requests, and related processes.

+## Vision

 ## Scope